 Crimson Tide land five players from Alabama and one from Tennessee, Florida and Mississippi

-Dax Norris enters his seventh season as assistant coach at the University of Alabama in 2014.
-Norris who was an All-American catcher for the Crimson Tide in 1995-96 under head coach Jim Wells and then assistant coach Mitch Gaspard, currently works with the pitchers and catchers while helping coordinate the recruiting efforts for the Tide.
+Dax Norris enters his eighth season as assistant coach at The University of Alabama in 2015.
+Norris who was an All-American catcher for the Crimson Tide from 1995-96 under head coach Jim Wells and then-assistant coach Mitch Gaspard.
+He currently works with the pitchers and catchers while helping coordinate the recruiting efforts for the Tide.

 "With Dax having played for Alabama, everybody remembers the type of player he was.
 He is the same way as a coach," said Gaspard.
 "He is a high energy guy who gives you great effort every day.
 Dax bleeds crimson and white and was an All-American here.
 His time as a player here and in professional baseball really brings a wealth of knowledge to our program."

-Norris, who was a hard-nosed players and one of the cornerstones of Alabama's baseball revival in the 1990s, brings that same work ethic and intensity to the Crimson Tide coaching staff.
-He began his coaching career at the Capstone as the hitting instructor from 2008-10, before transitioning to the pitching staff and tutoring the catchers beginning with the 2011 season.
+Norris, who was a hard-nosed player and one of the cornerstones of Alabama's baseball revival in the 1990s, brings that same work ethic and intensity to the Crimson Tide coaching staff.
+He began his coaching career at the Capstone as the hitting instructor from 2008-10, before transitioning to work with the pitching staff and tutoring the catchers beginning in the 2011 season.
 Norris also handles a number of recruiting responsibilities for the program.

 During his 11-year professional baseball career, Norris played for the Atlanta Braves and Houston Astros organizations before joining the coaching ranks in 2007.
 In his time with the two MLB organizations, he was associated with some of the best pitching minds in the game.
-With the Braves, he worked with legendary pitching coach Leo Mazzone and all-star pitchers Greg Maddox, John Smoltz and Tom Glavine, then later with Houston pitcher Andy Pettitte.
+With the Braves, he worked with legendary pitching coach Leo Mazzone and Hall of Fame pitchers Greg Maddux, John Smoltz and Tom Glavine, then later with Houston pitcher Andy Pettitte.

 With Norris and fellow Alabama All-American Andy Phillips spearheading much of the program's player recruitment, the Tide entered the 2013 season with one of the top incoming classes in college baseball.
 The 11 signees who came to the Capstone for that 2013 season were rated fourth by Baseball America and No. 16 by Collegiate Baseball.

 Norris was instrumental in the development of a young pitching staff in 2013, highlighted by the success of freshman right-hander Ray Castillo.
 The Crimson Tide's first-year closer recorded 12 saves, the highest total for a freshman in Alabama history and the third-best mark in the program's single-season history.
-Castillo earned three post-season awards, earning Louisville Slugger first team Freshman All-American by Collegiate Baseball News, NCBWA second team Freshman All-American and SEC All-Freshman Team.
+Castillo earned three post-season awards, earning Louisville Slugger First Team Freshman All-American by Collegiate Baseball News, NCBWA Second Team Freshman All-American and SEC All-Freshman Team honors.